||The deployment chart to use, default is platform||

 Polyaxon runs all containers as root by default, this configuration is often fine for several deployment, however, in some use cases it can expose a compliance issue for some teams.

-Polyaxon provides a simple way to enable a security context for all core components, experiments and jobs.
+Polyaxon provides a simple way to enable a security context for all core components.

 securityContext: enabled: false user: 2222 group: 2222